claudioaf/claudioaf/README.md

 <hr width = “2” size = “100”>

-I'm Cláudio, data lover 📊 graduated in engineering with a postgraduate degree in BI with Big Data, I have been working in data Engineering and BI projects in recent years.
-I seek experiences that allow me to develop projects related to predictive analysis, machine learning and artificial intelligence.
+I'm Cláudio, data lover 📊 graduated in engineering with a postgraduate degree in BI with Big Data.

+I'm a BI/Power BI specialist and an Azure Data Engineer.

+I am passionate about the DataDriven journey, generating value, meaning and answering complex business problems.

 <p>

 <hr width = “2” size = “100”>